THE OUTLET’S DEMISE

 REFERENCES:

 During the May 14, 2007, meeting of the Texas Township Board, engineer Wheat provided updates on the two easements required for the sewer line for Bentwood Shores Development.
-He stated one individual has agreed to an easement, and the other has agreed to the feasibility of an agreement.
+He stated that one individual has agreed to an easement, and the other has agreed to the feasibility of an agreement.

 Minutes read,